Dog obesity is a rapidly growing health problem.

-How will excess weight effect your dog?
-As with any animal, a dog’s body is built to carry only a certain weight and any extra places higher demands on both the organs and the skeletal system.
-Common health issues caused by excess weight include the following:
+A dog’s body is built to carry only a certain amount of weight and any extra places higher demands on both the organs and the skeletal system (9).

 - Diabetes is one of the most prevalent conditions found in overweight dogs.
 The production of insulin is increased because there is a higher glucose level in the blood, and if the demand continues to increase over a long time, the pancreas (responsible for the production of insulin) fails to keep up and may eventually give out.
 The result is diabetes.